mattyr/sidecloq/README.md

 gem 'sidecloq'
 ```

-Tested on MRI > 2 and JRuby 9k.
+Tested on MRI > 2.2.2 and JRuby 9k.
 Basically, if you can run
 Sidekiq, you can run Sidecloq.
-Note that Sidekiq >= 5 does not support
-MRI ruby < 2.2.2.

 ## Configuration